 - Hepatitis B (HBV) is transmitted through contact with the body fluids of an infected person, including blood, vaginal fluid and semen.
 In the United States, about two-thirds of new adult cases are sexually transmitted.
 The virus can also be passed from mother to baby during birth.

 - Hepatitis C (HDV) is usually spread by contact with infected needles (either during IV drug use or accidental needle sticks) or during childbirth.
-It's also sometimes transmitted during sexual contact or by sharing personal hygiene products like shaving razors.
+It’s also sometimes transmitted during sexual contact or by sharing personal hygiene products like shaving razors.
+You can test for it at home now by ordering a hepatitis C test kit.

 Not all people with hepatitis experience symptoms, and many people with the disease don’t realize they’re infected.
 When present, symptoms include: